Man in custody in connection with death threats to Prime Minister

 “We, as Bahamians, it shouldn’t happen.
 When you’re talking about threatening the nation’s leader and we as Bahamians, how we got to this level in threatening individuals and you can go beyond the prime minister and individuals and we take this very seriously.”

-But, despite the incident, Prime Minister Davis has continued in his duties – though under tighter security.
+But, despite the incident, Prime Minister Davis has continued his duties – though under tighter security.

 Earlier this week, former Prime Minister Dr Hubert Minnis said he believed Mr Davis’ reaction to recent death threats was an “overkill”.

-Dr Minnis argued that every former Prime Minister has been threatened at some point, adding he has never seen others take on such intense security measures like Mr Davis.
+Dr Minnis argued that every former Prime Minister has been threatened at some point, adding he has never seen others take on such intense security measures as has Mr Davis.

 In response to the former prime minister, National Security Minister Wayne Munroe told reporters Tuesday: “I don’t know what he (Dr Minnis) means.
 Anybody who makes a threat of death, it’s investigated by the police.
 Whether you’re the Prime Minister or somebody from Kemp Road.”